You can charge GST at 0% for your supply of goods when you are certain that at the point of supply (based on the time of supply for exports) :

 Examples of indirect exports

-The scenarios listed below provide examples of indirect exports:
+The scenarios listed below are some examples of indirect exports:

 - You invoice your overseas customer and deliver the goods to the freight forwarder/handling agent appointed by your overseas customer.